Pembroke Welsh Corgi Puppy Guide

 Vaccination Timeline

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Pembroke Welsh Corgis have particular requirements based on their medium size, heavy shedding level, and genetic predispositions to hip dysplasia and degenerative myelopathy.
+Pembroke Welsh Corgis bring a medium build, a heavy shedding pattern, and breed-specific health risk around hip dysplasia and degenerative myelopathy — each of those shifts routine care in a different direction.

 Socialization Window